kafkaex/kafka_ex/README.md

 end
 ```

-Then add a `KafkaEx.ConsumerGroup.Supervisor` to your application's supervision
+Then add a `KafkaEx.ConsumerGroup` to your application's supervision
 tree and configure it to use the implementation module.

 See the `KafkaEx.GenConsumer` and `KafkaEx.ConsumerGroup` documentation for